I had no idea what I was in for.

 - Prometrium - bioidentical oral progesterone (before bed)

 The Siberian Rhubarb came later after much research but I use it as a protective measure to the growth focus of estradiol.

-Pregnenolone might be a good work around for progesterone.
-Check out review here.
-It's effects on aging are a bonus!
+Pregnenolone might be a good workaround for progesterone.
+Check out the review here.
+Its effects on aging are a bonus!